adbar/trafilatura/README.rst

 Trafilatura is a cutting-edge **Python package and command-line tool** designed to **gather text on the Web and simplify the process of turning raw HTML into structured, meaningful data**.
 It includes all necessary discovery and text processing components to perform **web crawling, downloads, scraping, and extraction** of main texts, metadata and comments.
 It aims at staying **handy and modular**: no database is required, the output can be converted to multiple commonly used formats.

-Smart navigation and going from HTML bulk to essential parts can alleviate many problems related to text quality, by **focusing on the actual content**, by **avoiding the noise** caused by recurring elements (headers, footers etc.), and by **making sense of the data** with selected information.
+Smart navigation and going from HTML bulk to essential parts can alleviate many problems related to text quality, by **focusing on the actual content**, **avoiding the noise** caused by recurring elements (headers, footers etc.), **making sense of the data** with selected information.
 The extractor is designed to be **robust and reasonably fast**, it runs in production on millions of documents.

 The tool's versatility makes it useful for a wide range of applications leveraging web content for knowledge discovery such as **quantitative and data-driven approaches**.
 Trafilatura is used in the academic domain and beyond (e.g. in NLP, SEO, business analytics).